mircealungu/mircea/notes/wine-tasting.md

 Chateau Neuf du Pape - nice. a broader spectrum of flavor then the ones before.
 Spanish Crianza - Ribera del Duero - this was nice.
 Crianza = aged before bottling.
 Mentor - Portughese Doura DOC Red 2021 - a nice surprise.
 Really nice flavour.
 Primitivo de Manduria - this was the nicest of the evening.
 Sweeter than the others.
-Fruity flavour.
+Fruity flavour. [this one](https://www.megavin.dk/stilio-primitivo-di-manduria-mottura)